 Pursue a Master's in Journalism and Mass Communication in Downtown Pittsburgh

-Pursue a Master of Arts in journalism and mass communication tailored to fit your career goals.
-The School of Communication now offers you four options: the journalism track, professional track, thesis track and the M.A./M.B.A.
+The Master of Arts in journalism and mass communication program is tailored to fit your career goals.
+The School of Communication now offers you four options: the journalism track, professional track, thesis track and the Master of Arts/M.B.A.

 Journalism Track with Specialty Concentrations

 In an ever-changing media landscape, journalists can find a career edge by developing an expertise in specific subject areas.
 The concentrations within the journalism track can help you gain that expertise, to complement your professional skills, in one of the following areas: